joelparkerhenderson/demo-swift-carthage/README.md

     github "robrix/Prelude" "2.0.0"

+## Create Run Script

+1. Go to the Xcode project "Build Phases" settings area.

+  * Click the "+" icon, then choose "New Run Script Phase".

+  * Click the triangle by the new "Run Script" list item.

+  * The "Shell" field should say `/bin/sh`.

+  * The larger text field should say `Type a script or drag a script file from your workspace to insert its path`.

+  * Set the larger text field to say `/usr/local/bin/carthage copy-frameworks`

+1. Add input files.

+  * In the area "Add input files here", click "+".

+  * Set the "Input Files" to `$(SRCROOT)/Carthage/Build/iOS/Prelude.framework`

-## Verify
+## How to run

-1. Run the app as usual.
+1. Run the project.

-  * This will verify that Carthage can connect the files.
+  * Xcode → Product → Run

+1. The Simulator launches.

   * The app will launch normally.

+  * This verifies that Carthage can connect the files.

-  * Success!
+  * Congratulations!
+You're successful!

 ## Tracking

 * Package: demo_swift_carthage
-* Version: 2.0.0
+* Version: 3.0.0
 * Created: 2016-04-09
-* Updated: 2016-09-18
+* Updated: 2017-09-22
 * License: BSD, MIT, GPL
 * Contact: Joel Parker Henderson (joel@joelparkerhenderson.com)